schoero/swissqrbill/README.md

 <br/>

 While you can still do this, it is recommended to switch to the new ES module imports to be able to take advantage of tree-shaking.
-SwissQRBill uses the new [conditional exports feature](https://nodejs.org/api/packages.html#packages_exports_sugar) that was added in node v12.16.0.
+SwissQRBill uses the new [conditional exports feature](https://nodejs.org/api/packages.html#packages_exports_sugar) that was added in node v12.16.0 or v13.6.0.

 This allows you to import only the parts of SwissQRBill that you actually need.